QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 We'll also want to add basic metadata including aliases and descriptions.
 The way to do that is by editing the drivermetadata.xml file located in the same folder.

-Open the drivermetadata.xml file in your preferred IDE and change it contents as follows:
+Open the drivermetadata.xml file in your preferred IDE and replace the highlighted section so that it matches the test below:

-{% highlight xml %}
+{% prism python linenos=3-12 %}
 <Driver Description="Describe the purpose of your CloudShell shell" MainClass="driver.LinuxServerShellDriver" Name="LinuxServerShellDriver" Version="1.0.0">
     <Layout>
         <Category Name="Samples">